Healthdirect Free Australian health advice you can count on.

 How is insomnia diagnosed?

-Your health professional will ask you about your sleep habits, medications, how much caffeine and alcohol you consume, and other symptoms you may have, such as pain.
+Your doctor will ask you about your sleep habits, medicines, how much caffeine and alcohol you consume, and other symptoms you may have, such as pain.
 They may examine you to rule out underlying conditions that may be causing your insomnia.
+In some situations, your doctor may refer you for tests at a specialist sleep clinic.

 How is insomnia treated?